 sample = np.random_choice([True, False], size=len(df))

-df[sample] # randomly select rows from df
+df[sample] # randomly select rows from dfnumpy overview

 fast computation involving arrays and matrices